balionis-arvydas/balionis-js/balionis-angular7/README.md

-# BalionisAngular5
+# BalionisAngular7

-This project demos ag-grid with grouping and custom expand event (hopefully)
+This project spikes ag-grid with grouping and custom expand event (hopefully)

 ## Build